 The event, organised by Abbeydale Rotary, invites entries from school children aged 5 to 18 from all schools right across the city.

-The Sheffield Young Artists programme, which first took place in 2005, culminates in an exhibition of art at Ponds Forge during a weekend in May each year.
+The Sheffield Young Artists programme, which first took place in 2005, culminates in an Exhibition of Art at Ponds Forge.
 The Lord Mayor of Sheffield opens the event and presents the awards to the winners and runners-up in each category.
 Currently there are nine categories.